ahnpj/peterahn/README.md

 <b>What I’m Working Toward</b>

-I’m building toward a blue-team role where I can analyze logs, investigate alerts, work with SIEM data, and help turn confusing behavior into something understandable and actionable.
-I’m especially interested in how attackers move, how defenders detect them, and how small pieces of data can reveal a much bigger story.
+I enjoy work that involves analyzing logs, investigating unusual system behavior, exploring SIEM data, and understanding how small signals connect into a bigger picture.
+I’m especially interested in how attackers move, how defenders detect them, and how different pieces of data can reveal the deeper story behind an event.

 ---